RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 * *query*: The endpoint that the client intends to send a request to, on the Hestia local controller.
 * *method*: The method by which the user wishes to send the request.
 * *payload*: The payload is an optional item in the request that when supplied, is used for requests which require additional information, such as POSTing to /devices/ to create a new device, or updating a device's name.
 The exact content of the payload is identical in structure to the payload that would naturally be received by the controller.
-Every time a query is done on the webpage, the server gets a request where the */request* endpoint is being pinged.
+Every time a query is made on the webpage, the server gets a request where the */request* endpoint is being pinged.
 The above piece of code breaks down what the information consists of.
 Firstly, it gets a JSON object, where the *url* variable is set to be the URL, such that it can access either plugins or devices.
 Secondly, a certain method is set in the data that is being sent, such as GET, POST, PUT, or DELETE.
 Furthermore, depending on the method, there may be a payload, which contains the *body* of the message.
 For instance, for posting a new device, this would consist of a name, an ip, and a port number.
 Also, the corresponding plugin is required, which in this case also has to be part of the message sent from the webapp to our server.
 This differs from for instance a GET request, which simply requires a URL and the method.
 Based on this information we have a function routeRequest, which follows up with the corresponding action, and sends the appropriate data.
 ```python
 def routeRequest(method, query, payload):